Asphult/LLMSolver/README.md

 ### LLM Solve

-Uses the Claude AI API to automatically reposition all tags in the active view.
+Uses the Claude API to automatically reposition all tags in the active view.
 Currently still WIP, results may vary.

 The solver: